 Digital Banking in Action (APAC)

-Digital Banking Licences (Malaysia and Singapore)
+Digital Banking Licences in Malaysia

-On the 27th of December 2019, Bank Negara Malaysia (BNM) released the Exposure Draft on the Licensing Framework for digital banks which would set the scene for Malaysia’s future financial market.
+On the 27th of December 2019, Bank Negara Malaysia (BNM) released the Exposure Draft on the Licensing Framework for digital banks (Figure 2) which would set the scene for Malaysia’s future financial market.
 The framework was set out as a means for BNM to enable innovative integration of technology to the financial industry.
 The initiative in releasing the Exposure Draft was also a move to boost sustainable economic growth, aligned with achieving Malaysia’s Shared Prosperity Vision (SPV) 2030.

 Thereafter, BNM issued the licencing framework for digital banks in December 2020.
 BNM stated the framework was created to “enable the innovative application of technology to uplift the financial well-being of individuals and businesses and foster sustainable growth” which includes expanding “meaningful access” and “promoting responsible usage of suitable financial solutions to unserved and underserved segments”.